Arduino Framework for ARM MCU Platforms

 The Arduino IDE 2 does not use anything from the GNU make project except for the sketch source file(s).

-An Arduino IDE 2 Debian package for Linux x86-64 aka amd64 machines is available at the Munts Technologies Debian Package Repository.
-It is packaged from the official Arduino release.
-Unfortunately there is no official Arduino IDE 2 release for ARMv8 aka arm64 machines.
+An official Arduino IDE 2 release Debian package for Linux x86-64 aka amd64 machines and an unofficial release Debian package for arm64 aka AArch64 machines are available at the Munts Technologies Debian Package Repository.

 FreeRTOS is an open source lightweight Real Time Operating System that has been ported to many microcontrollers, including ARM 32-bit microcontrollers.
 FreeRTOS was originally published in 2003 by Richard Barry.
 Amazon Web Services acquired ownership or a least stewardship of the FreeRTOS project in 2017, apparently to facilitate the creation of microcontroller Internet of Things nodes to feed AWS backend applications.
 FreeRTOS has been very widely used throughout the world by developers across industries ranging from hobbyists to Fortune 500 companies.

 The Arduino-Pico core package for RP2040 and RP2350 microcontrollers includes a tightly integrated implementation of FreeRTOS SMP (Symmetric Multi-Processing).
-The following minimal sketch skeleton illustrates how create an RP2040 or RP2350 multicore Arduino FreeRTOS application:
+The following minimal sketch skeleton illustrates how to create a multicore RP2040 or RP2350 Arduino FreeRTOS application:

 #define ENABLE_FREERTOS